infobloxopen/universal-ddi-ansible/README.md

 ## Requirements

 - Required Ansible version: 2.15 or later
-- Required Python version: 3.x
+- Required Python version: 3.9 or later

 The collection also requires the following Python Libraries to be installed: